 If you’re also growing feminized or regular seeds alongside your autoflowers, you will be able to harvest the autoflowers already months before their sisters are finished.
 And thus you will be able to enjoy your plants much earlier!

 Because autoflowers start flowering immediately, they have less time to grow and will yield less cannabis.
 Unless you’re growing them indoors, where they can still yield around 100 grams per plant if you’re doing it right.
 Doing this outdoors is possible too, but you need the right climate and conditions.
 And generally know what you’re doing.

 There’s also a benefit to autoflowers not reaching the heights of feminized and regular plants.
 Perhaps you need to hide them from your neighbors and prefer to have small plants for example.

 There are other benefits to growing autoflowers too.
 Because of the Ruderalis genetics, autoflowers will be higher in CBD content.
 CBD is one of the cannabinoids like THC and could be medicinally beneficial and can also be separated into CBD oil.

 Autoflowers are also an ideal start to start growing your own cannabis.
 While there are still things you can do wrong, you will be able to consume your own cannabis in a matter of only months!
 And apart from smoking or vaporizing it, you can turn the leftovers into oil or making hash.
 There are plenty of ways to get more from your harvest.

 What should be noted is that generally, autoflowering genetics are not very fond of nutrients.
-Keep in mind autoflowers are immediately flowering and basically skip the vegetation phase.
+Keep in mind autoflowers are immediately (within 2 to 3 weeks) flowering and basically skip the vegetation phase.
 Besides that, autoflowers are very difficult to clone but it is not impossible.